RHESSys/RHESSys/README.md

 The `.travis.yml` configuration file defines how this project is hooked to Travis-CI.
 Github has a post-commit hook that is fired upon every commit to this repository.
 This post-commit hook uses an authentication token to login to Travis-CI and run the configured steps on a virtual machine.
 A return value of 0 means success and generates a 'green' status indicator (hopefully illustrated in the previous paragraph).

+While the code is successfully compiling and running, there are a significant number of compiler warnings at this time:

+    $ GISBASE=/usr/lib/grass64 make 2>&1 | grep warning | wc -l
+    1233

 Tests
 -----